 Many shops and food outlets offer student discounts.
 Even where they aren't advertised, it's worth asking as they are sometimes still available.

-If you have a favourite shop, you could try to get a part-time job there in order to take advantage of the staff discount.
+If you have a favourite shop, you could try to get a part-time job there to take advantage of the staff discount.

 Buy course books second-hand

-Course textbooks can be expensive, but luckily there's no need to purchase every item on your reading lists.
-You can usually borrow set texts from the library whenever you need them.
-Only buy the most important books, and even then you'll be able to find cheap second-hand copies online or through your university.
+Course textbooks can be expensive, but you won't need to buy them all.
+You'll be able to borrow set texts from the library whenever you need them.
+Only buy the most important books - find cheap second-hand copies online or through your university.
 Sell them on when you're finished with them to recoup some of the costs.

 Books aren't the only course essential you can save on.
 Depending on how much your university charges for printing, it might be more cost-effective to buy your own printer.